leifliddy/asahi-rocky-usb/README.md

-Creates a Rock Linux usb drive that will boot on Apple M1/M2 systems.
+Creates a Rocky Linux usb drive that will boot on Apple M1/M2 systems.

 **Fedora package install:**